-Corporate culture and practice have gone through significant change over the years.
+Mental health in corporate culture and practice has gone through significant change over the years.
 From the deeply sexist and toxic Mad Men-esque environments of the ’60s and ’70s, to the mind-numbing and isolating cubicle-based layouts of ’80s and ’90s offices (where sexism was still there in more subterfugal ways).
 Looking at these examples, one might think we have made good progress in terms of culture in the workplace, but there are still many issues to be resolved; chief among which is the stereotypical vision of what makes a great leader.

 Corporate culture is often defined by its leadership and in how people believe they need to act to climb the ranks.
 The stereotype of a leader is a mix of strength, power, and resilience, with a laser-focus on results and the ability to suppress all emotion.
 Leaders are meant to remain stoic and unyielding in the face of stress.
 Such personal traits are idolised, rewarded, and sought out in today’s corporate culture, but are they really the qualities we ought to look for in our leaders?